RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 In these Analysis, have used the concepts i have learned to complete two Python challenges, PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

-# Repo Instructions
-Inside my local Git repository, created a folder for each Analysis by Python and name them PyBank and PyPoll.
-In each folder, have created, added the following content:

-A new file called main.py.
-This will be the main script to run for each analysis.

-A Resources folder that contains the CSV files i have used.
-Made sure that my script has the correct path to the CSV file.

-An analysis folder that contains text file that has the results from each analysis.

-Pushed these changes to GitHub profile by bash terminal.

 # PyBank Instructions
 In this Analysis, created a Python script to analyze the financial records of Banking company.
 Financial dataset was given called budget_data.csv.
 The dataset Was composed of two columns: "Date" and "Profit/Losses".